Skip to main content

 PropertyInfo is used throughout the Godot binding to describe properties, method parameters and return types.

-This is a high-level abstraction over the low-level FFI type sys::GDExtensionPropertyInfo.
+This the Rust representation of the FFI type sys::GDExtensionPropertyInfo, still relatively low level.
 Unlike the FFI version which only stores pointers, PropertyInfo owns its data, ensuring it remains valid for the lifetime of the struct.
+For a high-level representation of properties, see GodotShape.

 See also MethodInfo for describing method signatures and ClassId for type-IDs of Godot classes.